EddyVerbruggen/Custom-URL-scheme/README.md

 ## 4. URL Scheme hints
 Please choose a URL_SCHEME which which complies to these restrictions:
-- Don't use an already registered scheme (like fb, twitter, comgooglemaps, etc).
+- Don't use an already registered scheme (like `fb`, `twitter`, `comgooglemaps`, etc).
 - Use only lowercase characters.
 - Don't use a dash `-` because on Android it will become underscore `_`.
 - Use only 1 word (no spaces).

-TIP: test your scheme by installing the app on a device or simulator and typing yourscheme:// in the browser URL bar.
+TIP: test your scheme by installing the app on a device or simulator and typing yourscheme:// in the browser URL bar, or create a test HTML page with a link to your app to impress your buddies.

 ## 5. License